 The methods and data used are at the discretion of the prospective researchers, but these should be specified in detail.
-It is anticipated that this study may use a combination of existing data and new sources of information to examine the issues mentioned above.
+It is anticipated that this study will use new sources of information to examine the issues mentioned above.
 If using new sources, such as case studies, focus groups and surveys of employers, researchers should indicate: how they propose to gather data for the study; how they intend to make use of these data; and how they propose to overcome any remaining limitations of the data.
 The time frame for the study should also be specified.